yefrig/volga/README.md

 ## Documentation

-Full documentation will soon be available.
+Full documentation will soon be available on https://volga.readthedocs.io/en/latest/

 ## Where to get it
 The source code is currently hosted on GitHub at: